 Our restoration shop in Florida is your one-stop store for anything related to your beloved machine.
 Being in the business since the 80s, we know each and everything about restoration and customizations.

 Though we provide any number and extent of customizations and repair, our services can be put into three broad categories:

 We provide Steel Bodies which are licensed (GM, Chrysler, Ford) and handcrafted to perfection.
-With assured quality we also provide steel bodies and chassis from top manufactures in the State like Dynacorn, Art Morrison (Yes!) and Omix-Ada.
+With the assured quality we also provide steel bodies and chassis from top manufacturers in the State like Dynacorn, Art Morrison (Yes!) and Omix-Ada.